Cherwell (district): Transport

 Much of the district is within easy reach of the M40, with junctions 9, 10 and 11 in the district.
 It also has good rail links with London, Birmingham, Oxford and the South.

 Media

 In terms of television, the area is served by BBC South and ITV Meridian broadcasting from the Oxford transmitter.
 However, Banbury can also receive BBC West Midlands and ITV Central from the local relay transmitter which is transmitted via the Sutton Coldfield transmitter.

-Radio stations for the area are BBC Radio Oxford, Heart South, Capital Mid-Counties and Greatest Hits Radio.
+Radio stations for the area are Banbury FM, BBC Radio Oxford, Heart South, Capital Mid-Counties and Greatest Hits Radio.

 Local newspapers are Banbury Guardian and Bicester Advertiser.